 Our die-cut paper squares and rectangles on which you create Zentangle art.
 We call them tiles because you can assemble them into mosaics.

-"Zentangle" can refer to our company (Zentangle, Inc.), our patent pending teaching method, or artwork created according to our teaching method.
-For clarity, we generally use it as an adjective as in "Zentangle method" or "Zentangle art".
+"Zentangle" is a registered trademark.
+It is the name of our company (Zentangle, Inc.).
+The Zentangle Method refers to our patent pending teaching method.
+Zentangle art is created practicing our teaching method.
+For clarity and to maintain our trademark, we encourage you to use "Zentangle" as an adjective as in "Zentangle method" or "Zentangle art".
 More information on this topic is on our Legal Page.

 This is our playful approach to classifying tangles.
 Watch for more to come on this.